-"We have always focused on what we eat, but almost never on when we eat," Michael Crupain, MD, MPH, Medical Unit Chief of Staff at The Dr. Oz Show and author of What to Eat When tells LIVESTRONG.com.
+"We have always focused on what we eat, but almost never on when we eat," Michael Crupain, MD, MPH, Medical Unit Chief of Staff at The Dr. Oz Show and author of What to Eat When, tells LIVESTRONG.com.

 Fasting is nothing new — in fact, the concept dates back to ancient times.
-But the structured method of intermittent fasting (IF), in which you restrict your day's eating to within a specific timeframe, has gained popularity recently with the rise of the keto diet.
+But the structured method of intermittent fasting diet (IF), in which you restrict eating to a specific timeframe (like certain hours of the day or days of the week), has gained popularity recently with the rise of the keto diet.

 1. Dr. Crupain's What to Eat When